 - Pin-prick rash or bruising NOT at the injection site that cannot be explained

-If you experience any of these side effects you should seek medical assistance immediately.
-In an emergency go to your nearest hospital Emergency Department or call 000 for an ambulance.
+If you experience any of these side effects you should seek medical assistance IMMEDIATELY - go to your nearest hospital Emergency Department or call 000 for an ambulance.

-If you are unsure and your symptoms are more mild you can contact your practice for advice or call the HealthDirect 24-hour advice line on 1800 022 222.
+If you are unsure about your symptoms you can contact your GP practice for advice or call the HealthDirect 24-hour advice line on 1800 022 222.
+You can also use the HealthDirect Vaccine Side Effect Checker at https://www.healthdirect.gov.au/covid-19-vaccine-side-effect-checker

-If you are under the age of 50 years you are at higher risk of the rare blood-clotting condition.
-For this reason the Pfizer COVID-19 Vaccine is preferable for people under 50 years.
-However, you can still choose to be vaccinated with the AstraZeneca COVID-19 vaccine if you understand these risks and consent to vaccination.
+If you are under the age of 60 years you are at a slightly higher risk of this rare blood-clotting condition.
+For this reason, the Australian Government, under the advice of the Australian Technical Advisory Group on Immunisation (ATAGI) have recommended that the Pfizer COVID-19 Vaccine is preferable for people under 60 years of age.
+However, you can still choose to be vaccinated with the AstraZeneca COVID-19 vaccine if you understand the risks and consent to vaccination.

 As part of the National Vaccine Safety Surveillance System (AusVax Safety) you will receive a text (SMS) message to your mobile device in the days following your vaccination, giving you the opportunity to report on any side effects you may experience.
-You can also report side effects directly to the TGA online at www.tga.gov.au/reporting-problems
+You can also report side effects directly to the TGA online at www.tga.gov.au/reporting-problems.
+The AusVax Safety program is an independent program - the communication you receive from them and your responses are NOT shared with our practice.
+Your response is collated with the responses from thousands of other people to map the experience of side effects reported within the community so that vaccine safety can be monitored.

-Other vaccinations, including the FLU VACCINATION, cannot be given within 14 days (2 weeks) of the COVID-19 vaccination.
+Other vaccinations, including the FLU VACCINATION, cannot be given within 7 days (1 week) of the COVID-19 vaccination.
 It will be very important to plan your timing of vaccination correctly, so that you can receive your COVID-19 vaccination and Flu vaccination with an appropriate time period between.
-It does not matter if you have your Flu vaccination or COVID-19 vaccination first, but there must be a 2 week gap between them.
+It does not matter if you have your Flu vaccination or COVID-19 vaccination first, but there must be at least a 7-day gap between them.

 On the day of your vaccination appoinment (or the day before) please complete your COVID-19 VACCINATION CONSENT FORM and bring it with you to your appointment.
 You can access the consent form for printing here: